New Version Available

 Verification

-Every session ends with mandatory type check, lint, test, and build.
+Every session ends with mandatory manifest audit, type check, scoped lint, test, build, and scoped git commit.
 Auto-retry on failure.
 Downstream halts until dependencies pass.

 // Real execution map: 34 sessions, 8 layers, single entry point